 For another longer but possible access to Trinchera & Cuatro, see the trailhead titled "Mt.
 Maxwell Trailhead."
 This access could also be used to reach summits like Mariquita and De Anza B.

 There are two designated, Forest Service campgrounds; the Blue Lakes and the Bear Lake, just a mile beyond Blue Lakes.
 Both are accessible by passenger cars.
 Both have vault toilets but no water.
 Campground host available at both and firewood for sale.
 Blue Lake CG has 14 - 16 sites and mostly forested.
 Bear Lake has 14 sites, some of which are more in open meadow.
 Just a short distance up FR436 from the Blue Lakes CG, there are 4? primitive spots if the FS has not closed them.
 Further up FS436, if you have 4WD, there are more primitive sites.
 See coordinates below.
 There is not any good level spot to camp at the North Fork TH.

-For those with 4WD, you can eliminate two miles of walking by driving up FR436 from the Blue Lakes CG and parking at about 11,650' at these coordinates: N 37° 17' 48.55" W 105° 08' 59.04".
+For those with 4WD, you can eliminate two miles of walking by driving up FR436 from the Blue Lakes CG and parking at about 11,660' at these coordinates: N 37° 17' 48.55" W 105° 08' 59.04".
 These are approximate at best.
 You can probably drive farther, but this area provided some good parking amidst trees and you wouldn't have to drive onto tundra to park out of the way.
 A little over a mile up from the campground, the road approaches a saddle at 11,380 ft.
-A trail that cuts south into the headwaters of the Purgatoire River goes by here.
+A trail that cuts south into the headwaters of the Purgatoire River goes off south from here.
 There's a good campsite at this location.
 Bearings are: N 37° 18' 01.09" W 105° 08' 19.60".
 We drove this 4WD track in 2000 in a Jeep Cherokee Sport with little or no difficulty.
 Some higher clearance passenger type vehicles may be able to manage this road.

 If you don't have 4WD, you'll have to walk these two miles of road.